Pablo Alfaro

-Pablo Alfaro Armengot (born 26 April 1969) is a Spanish retired footballer who played as a central defender, currently a manager.
+Pablo Alfaro Armengot (born 26 April 1969) is a Spanish former professional footballer who played as a central defender.
+He is currently a manager.

 In his career, in which he represented six teams – most notably Sevilla – he amassed La Liga totals of 418 matches and seven goals over 15 seasons, receiving a total of 18 red cards and being sent off nearly 30 times.

 Alfaro embarked on a managerial career in the late 2000s.

 Playing career

 Born in Zaragoza, Alfaro started his career with his hometown club Real Zaragoza.
 He made his La Liga debut on 3 September 1989 in a 3–0 home win against Rayo Vallecano, and he only missed one league game in his debut season as they finished in ninth position.

 In the summer of 1992, Alfaro signed with FC Barcelona, being rarely used in his only season in Catalonia.
 He went on to represent Racing de Santander and Atlético Madrid, being an undisputed starter with the former but only second or third choice with the latter.

 Alfaro joined CP Mérida for the 1997–98 campaign, playing all but four matches as the Extremadurans were relegated from the top flight and collecting 12 yellow cards and two red in the process.
 In 1999–2000, the side finished sixth in the Segunda División but was relegated again, due to financial irregularities.

 In the 2000 off-season, the veteran moved to Sevilla FC also in division two, helping the Andalusia team to return to the top division in his first season.
 During his spell, Alfaro formed a fearsome partnership with Javi Navarro, but following the emergence of youth graduate Sergio Ramos and the January 2006 arrival of Julien Escudé, he became a secondary defensive unit, leaving in that transfer window to former side Racing and scoring a rare but crucial goal on 7 May in a 2–1 home win against CA Osasuna to help them to barely avoid top-tier relegation.